TheScriptGuy/dns-performance-test/README.md

     * evaluation criteria:
         * ALL responses must be the same
         * ANY of the responses must be what we expect
     * ability to set an evaluation file based on immediate results for comparison later.
+    * show current date, and delta compared to when initial evaluation file was created.
+* support for DNSSEC queries